-Note that field 2.96 only applies to a GC repo, where collateral securities are allocated with reference to a basket of collateral (final Guidelines of January 2020 p.112, para.322).
-This field (and the code NTAV) cannot be used where there is no collateral basket being used but the specific collateral securities being allocated are for some reason not known in time to report by T+1.
+Where a repo or portfolio of repos is not collateralized by an allocation from a tri-party collateral basket, field 2.96 should be left blank.
+This field (and the code NTAV) only applies to tri-party repo and should not be used where there is no collateral basket but the security or securities provided as collateral are for some reason not known in time to report by T+1.